A Q&A With Dr. Thomas Fox on Certified, Differentiated, and Responsibly Sourced Gas

 Because midstream and downstream companies aren’t producing a product, it’s unclear to me how or whether they might generate certificates.
 However, they could be certified for having low emissions as a fraction of throughput.
 End users may ultimately demand that midstream and downstream companies achieve certain standards to be able to transport and process responsibly sourced gas.

-Stay tuned for Part II of our Q&A with Dr. Thomas Fox where he'll share his vision for the future of certified gas.
+Read Part II of our Q&A with Dr. Thomas Fox where he shares his vision for the future of certified gas here.

 Thomas Fox is the President of Highwood Emissions Management, where he works with industry stakeholders, governments, and innovators around the world to help reduce emissions.
 Since earning his PhD in Smart Emissions Sensing Technologies, Thomas has specialized in evaluating methane measurement technologies, LDAR, and emissions modeling for the oil and gas industry.
 Thomas publishes the weekly Highwood Emissions Bulletin, which is a favorite information source of many in the industry.